 Next, in the optimal stopping task, participants engaged with several fixed-length sequences of option values, populated by prices sampled randomly, without replacement, from the phase 1 generating distribution.
 In each sequence, participants sequentially encounter these prices and, for each, decide whether to reject that price (rendering it no longer accessible) and sample a new one, or to take / choose that price, which terminates the search through the sequence and renders the upcoming new price samples no longer accessible.
 If the last price in a sequence is reached, that price becomes their choice by default.

 Our main behavioural dependent variable was the number of samples before decision (the ranks of the chosen prices are also reported in Supplementary Materials).
-We computed frequentist and Bayesian t-tests using bf.ttest in the MATLAB bayesFactor toolbox https://github.com/klabhub/bayesFactor to compare these variables between participants and ideal observer models and to compare participants’ sampling rates between study conditions.
+We computed frequentist and Bayesian t-tests using bf.ttest in the MATLAB bayesFactor toolbox https://github.com/klabhub/bayesFactor to compare these variables between participants and ideal observers and to compare participants’ sampling rates between study conditions.

 Ideal observer optimality model